Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Limitations / Future Work / Conclusion

+\textbf{Extensions beyond text.} \tool{}'s token graph, semantic merge, and left-to-right layout are text-specific, but the underlying pattern (each sample as a path through a merged structure, with raw outputs preserved) may apply more broadly.
+We focus on LM text here, but modern AI workflows also involve tables, tool calls, and images, which we leave to future work.
+In exploratory lab work with collaborators, we visualized machine transcriptions of different pianists playing the same piece in \tool{} by feeding the transcription tokens directly into the graph.
+These are not LM outputs, but they share temporally aligned sequential structure with localized variation across performances.
+The graph was useful for comparing how performances differed, but a visualization anchored to the musical score itself, leveraging the piece's overall structure rather than transcription tokens alone, would likely be more appropriate.

-Overall, treating LM behavior as a distribution rather than as a single answer changes what interfaces ought to support.
-We proposed one concrete design, and showed through formative work and controlled studies that structural summaries can complement, but not replace, reading raw outputs.
+Overall, treating LM behavior as a distribution rather than as a single answer significantly changes the interface's design requirements.
+We discovered design implications through a formative study, proposed a graph-based multi-distributional LM output visualization as \tool{}, and conducted controlled studies that show that structural summaries can complement, but not replace, reading raw outputs.
 We hope this line of work encourages more tools and evaluations that make distributional structure a first-class part of how people prompt, debug, and judge language models.

 \acknowledgments{ We thank members of the Interactive Data Lab, especially Madeleine Grunde-McLaughlin, Hyeok Kim, and Ameya Patil, as well as Noah’s ARK Lab, Adam Pearce, Martin Wattenberg, and Fernanda Viégas for their valuable feedback and discussions.
 Emily Reif is supported by the Amazon AI PhD Fellowship.
 This material is based upon work supported by the National Science Foundation under Award No. 2413244. }